VW faces billions in fines as U.S. sues for environmental violations

 The Justice Department has also been investigating criminal fraud allegations against VW for misleading U.S. consumers and regulators.
 Criminal charges would require a higher burden of proof than the civil lawsuit.

-The U.S. lawsuit also alleges VW gamed emissions controls in many of its 3.0 liter diesel models, including the Audi Q7, and the Porsche Cayenne.
+The U.S. lawsuit also alleges VW gamed emissions controls in many of its 3.0 litre diesel models, including the Audi Q7, and the Porsche Cayenne.

 VW’s earlier admissions eliminate almost any possibility that the automaker could defend itself in court, Daniel Riesel of Sive, Paget & Riesel P.C, who defends companies accused of environmental crimes, said.